gatsbyjs/gatsby/docs/docs/gatsby-link.md

 <EggheadEmbed
   lessonLink="https://egghead.io/lessons/gatsby-add-custom-styles-for-the-active-link-using-gatsby-s-link-component"
-  lessonTitle="Add Custom Styles for the Active Link Using Gatsby’s Link Component" />
+  lessonTitle="Add Custom Styles for the Active Link Using Gatsby's Link Component" />

-It’s often a good idea to show which page is currently being viewed by visually changing the link matching the current page.
+It's often a good idea to show which page is currently being viewed by visually changing the link matching the current page.

 `Link` provides two options for adding styles to the active link: